jrvalverde/bprof/README.md

 The other files in this project are a test script ('test.sh') and the output of the above two example commands (profiling of test.sh and profiling of bprof.sh analyzing test.sh)

+You may want to further process the output '.bprof' file yourself, e.g. reverse sorting by running time to find which lines consume most time, e.g.

+_sort -r -n -k3 test.bprof_

+or reverse sorting on execution counts to find which lines are executed most times, e.g.

+_sort -r -n -k2 test.bprof_

+or computing the quotient between number of times called and cumulative execution time, or any other such that you like.

 in short, *you should always make sure that you know what you are doing*.